chitcode/snippets/image_collections.md

 ### Images Collected or created

-Please cite the the original author(s) if you are using this image.
+Please cite the the original author(s) if you are using these images.

 ---
 Single Cell Analysis Skills